TZer0/tzer0.github.io/amongus.md

 ### Advanced
 - You generally want to kill people who are confirmed innocent.
 The more people suspicion can fall on during a meeting, the better for you.
 - Learn the common tasks (and fake them) [here](https://www.youtube.com/watch?v=Sdaoa8BAmV0).
-If one person has them, everyone has the same tas
+If one person has them, everyone has the same task.
-- Use the ingame chat if you're dead if you still want to listen in on the conversations of the living over voice chat.
 - You probably want to have keyboard+mouse controls enabled.